awsteiner/o2scl/doc/o2scl/sphinx/interp.rst

 which contain monotonic (either increasing or decreasing) data.
 It is :ref:`search_vec <search_vec>` which is used internally by the interpolation classes to perform cached binary searching.
-These classes also allow one to to exahaustively search for the index of an element in a vector without regard to any kind of ordering, e.g.
+These classes also allow one to to exhaustively search for the index of an element in a vector without regard to any kind of ordering, e.g.
 :cpp:func:`o2scl::search_vec::ordered_lookup()`.